toolboc/psx-pi-smbshare/README.md

 * Playstation 3 running a [recent release of MultiMAN](http://store.brewology.com/ahomebrew.php?brewid=24)

 1. Connect the pi ethernet port into the ethernet port of the PS3 and power the pi using the PS3 usb or an external power supply
-2. In the PS3 XMB select "Settings" => "Network Settings" => "Internet Connection Settings" and configure to connect using the ethernet connection
+2. In the PS3 XMB select "Settings" => "Network Settings" => "Internet Connection Settings" and configure to connect using the ethernet connection as follows:

+    "Internet Connection Settings" => "Custom" => "Wired" => "Auto-Detect" => "Manual"

+            IP Address = 192.168.2.2
+            Subnet Mask = 255.255.255.0
+            Default Router = 192.168.2.1
+            Primary DNS = 8.8.8.8
+            Secondary DNS = <leave blank or use your home router ip address>

+    "Automatic" => "Do Not Use" => "Enable"
 3. Launch MultiMAN
 4. Select "Settings" => "Network Servers"
 5. Configure using the Ip Address '192.168.2.1' (ip to the smbshare assigned by dhcp server running on the Pi) and Port '38008' (default)